 Gavin Quinney of Ch Bauduc in the Entre-Deux-Mers follows up his earlier article on last year's harvest, Bordeaux 2016 - quality and quantity, with this more detailed report on the very high yields the region enjoyed in 2016.
+See this guide to our coverage of 2016 Bordeaux.

 2016 was the biggest Bordeaux harvest in over a decade, according to official figures.
 The production of 577.2 million litres - the equivalent of a staggering 770 million bottles - was the largest since 2006, when there was 10% more vineyard area.
 Strong harvest figures for Bordeaux are, of course, in stark contrast to many less fortunate regions across France in 2016.
 (See, for example, Beaujolais 2016 - reduced but in recovery, Time to buy Chablis 2014 and 2015 and Jancis's article yesterday, Can you afford to ignore the Loire?)